Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Clare, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Clare has averaged approximately 8 new dwelling approvals each year over the past five financial years, totalling an estimated 41 homes.
-So far in FY-26, no approvals have been recorded.
-On average, 0.3 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating that new construction has matched or outpaced demand, offering buyers more options while enabling population growth that could exceed current expectations.
-The average construction value of new properties is $360,000.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Clare averaged approximately 9 new dwelling approvals each year over the past five financial years, totalling an estimated 45 homes.
+So far in FY26, 1 approval has been recorded.
+Over these five years, an average of 0.3 people moved to the area for each dwelling built.
+This indicates that new construction is matching or outpacing demand, offering buyers more options and potentially enabling population growth exceeding current expectations.

 Frequently Asked Questions - Development